 - In a large skillet, warm 1 tbsp olive oil.
 Add the onion and garlic and cook over medium heat until soft and translucent (about 3 minutes).
 Remove to a large bowl.

-- Place the spinach in a large metal colander, douse with boiling water and squeeze dry.
+- Place the spinach in a large metal colander, douse it with boiling water and squeeze dry.
 Add to the bowl with the onions, and combine with the chicken, pine nuts, raisins, Feta cheese, eggs, oregano and parsley.
 Season with salt and pepper.

 - Spray a 9” springform pan with high-quality baking spray.
 Arrange 3 sheets of phyllo pastry in the bottom of the pan, drizzling each layer with melted butter.
 The edges of the pastry should extend up the sides of the pan.